-- Fifty percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation. - Fifty percent of program graduates who apply are admitted to a supervised practice program within 12 months of graduation. - One hundred percent of supervised practice program directors will indicate "3" (average) or higher on a survey assessing their satisfaction with graduate's preparation for supervised practice. - Fifty percent of graduates obtain employment in a nutrition and dietetics related field.
+• Fifty percent of program graduates apply for admission to a supervised program prior to or within 12 months of graduation.

+- Fifty percent of program graduates who apply are admitted to a supervised practice program within 12 months of graduation. - One hundred percent of supervised practice program directors will indicate "3" (average) or higher on a survey assessing their satisfaction with graduate's preparation for supervised practice. - Seventy-five percent of program graduates complete program specific requirements with a C or better in all course work.